PointCNN++: Performant Convolution on Native Points

 This paper posits that this prevailing trade-off should not be viewed as a permanent compromise, but rather as a conflict that can be mitigated through holistic computational design.
 We introduce PointCNN++ (Figure~\ref{fig:conv} IV), an architectural design that resolves this conflict by advancing a new computational paradigm.
 Instead of \textbf{restricting the convolution} or \textbf{introducing extra transformation}, we design the operator and compute kernel as an integrated system, purpose-built for the high-performance processing of native point clouds, without any degradations nor superfluities.
 Our approach begins by generalizing sparse convolution from discrete voxels to continuous points, centering operations on the true, high-precision coordinates as much as possible.
 As the last operation, we use a \emph{local and adaptive voxelization} to pair the data to be convolved with the discrete convolution kernels is used as the last operation to minimize the fidelity loss.
 From this perspective, voxel-based convolution is merely a quantized, degraded special case of our more fundamental point-centric operator.
 A more general operator, however, is only practical if it is performant.
 To this end, we formulate the convolution on native points as a Matrix-Vector Multiplication and Reduction (MVMR) problem.
 With this formulation, we drew inspiration from an efficient algorithm~\cite{RIVERA202170} for the Matrix-Vector Multiplication sub-problem to develop a dedicated, highly-optimized GPU kernel for the full problem.

 In this paper, we introduce PointCNN++, an architectural design that mitigates the long-standing conflict between precision and performance in convolutional learning for 3D point cloud data.
-We empirically demonstrate that PointCNN++ not only excels on precision-critical tasks, but also is more memory-efficient while being even faster than existing approaches.
+We empirically demonstrate that PointCNN++ not only excels on precision-critical tasks such as registration but also delivers state-of-the-art results on large-scale semantic segmentation benchmarks.
+Moreover, it is more memory-efficient while being even faster than existing approaches.
 This work proves that by holistically designing the computational system of point cloud data, achieving high geometric fidelity and high performance is not a mutually exclusive goal.